 Fishing too, is very popular with top quality course and river fishing to be had throughout the region.
 There are some gems of golf courses hidden away too, for example New Galloway's 18 hole course, nestling quietly amidst stunning scenery near the head of Loch Ken, just waiting to be discovered.

 Charming little hamlets like Sandyhills, Kippford and Rockcliffe dot the coast and provide character-filled stop offs in which to unwind.

 Dumfries and Galloway has played many important roles throughout history, from early establishment of Scottish Christianity at Whithorn, through Covenanters and Scottish Jacobites to artistic movements.

-Right up to the present day, denizens of Dumfries and Galloway continue to make their mark.
 There are many fascinating sites to be seen from old to new.
 Not least is the beautiful Sweetheart Abbey near Dumfries.

 Across the region there's a wealth of museums celebrating local achievements and ways of life, ranging from an engrossing account of lead mining at Wanlockhead, through the Aviation Museum at Dumfries to a whole range of galleries and museums of art.

 Individuals too, are celebrated with places like the Robert Burns house in Dumfries, where the bard lived and penned some of his greatest works, right up to modern times with the David Coulthard Museum in Twynholm, the tiny hamlet near Kirkcudbright where the Formula 1 Ace's family have lived for years.